neethalt/EISCAT-VHF-LIDAR-dataset/README.md

-Introduction The data files used in this study include the fitted spectral and plasma parameters obtained from EISCAT-VHF measurements, the LIDAR neutral temperature measurements, and the SIC model results of ion compositions and MSIS neutral densities.
-The descriptions of the files are given below in the captions for dataset.
+The data files used in this study include the fitted spectral and plasma parameters obtained from EISCAT-VHF measurements, the LIDAR neutral temperature measurements, and the SIC model results of ion compositions and MSIS neutral densities.
+The descriptions of the files are given below.

 Data Set1.
 This data file contains the fitted EISCAT-VHF spectral parameters along with LIDAR neutral temperature measurements used.
 This dataset is used in the generation of Figure 1.